evanmalherbe/todolist2/README.md

 This task involved taking a simple "To Do list" project from earlier in the course and modifying it to save the user's to do list to a MongoDB database so that it persists from session to session and also to add user authentication with JWT (JSON Web Tokens).
 A user can log in, add items to their to do list and delete items as well.

-This app has been deployed with [Heroku](https://www.heroku.com/platform) to: [https://evanstodolist.herokuapp.com/](https://evanstodolist.herokuapp.com/).
+(**Update as at 4 Oct 2025**: Heroku no longer offers their free tier, so this link is dead.
+I will find somewhere else to deploy this project soon). ~~This app has been deployed with [Heroku](https://www.heroku.com/platform) to: https://evanstodolist.herokuapp.com/(https://evanstodolist.herokuapp.com/).~~

 ## Table of Contents